HobbaZ/new-react-portfolio/README.md

 ## Features
 Can change the:

-website background gradient
+website background gradient and angle

-button gradients
+Button gradients and angle

 Paragraph text colours